paflou/PyOrganizer/README.md

 <h1>A Simple Python File Organizer </h1>
 <h2>Instructions</h2>
 <h3>For CLI: Run organizer.py with no arguements and write the directory to organize (default is current directory)</h3>
-<h3>For GUI: Run organizer.py with any arguements, browse to the directory to organize and click run</h3>
+<h3>For GUI: Run organizer.py with any arguements, browse to the directory to organize and click run (default is current directory)</h3>
 <h3>It creates the following folders: </h3>
 <h>
   <ol>